Johnny Cakes

-Johnny Cakes have long been a favorite in Appalachian cooking.
-Kind of like fried cornbread, they’re perfect with a big bowl of soup beans or simply topped with butter.
 Made with just a few pantry staples like cornmeal and buttermilk, they’re crispy on the outside and tender on the inside.
-They’re the perfect savory side for soups or stews!
+They’re the perfect side for our Chili soup, Cowboy soup, or Beef Stew.

 What you’ll love about this Johnny Cakes Recipe: